devabalaraman/Hackathon_HCL_project/README.md

     - Automatic system validation for document format and required fields
     - Status tracking: Pending, Approved, Rejected

+- **Admin Dashboard**
+    - To monitor the user accounts and their profile
+    - To review the kyc document and update the status by approv/reject.

 ### **Security Features**

 - **Password Hashing**